daffyd-jones/pNode/README.md

 - "prot:      x == protocol",

 To be added:
-Multi-threadding for filtering packets
+- Multi-threadding for filtering packets
-Copy, Paste, Highlight text
+- Copy, Paste, Highlight text
-May alter program to use node map as the main datatype and use that instead of the list, this will make the process faster as the node map for showing will be created from the assembled node map rather than remaking the map each time.
+ -May alter program to use node map as the main datatype and use that instead of the list, this will make the process faster as the node map for portrayal will be created from the assembled node map rather than remaking the map each time.